 C. Heat Containment

 The delivery of high-density power is only possible if the exhausted equipment heat is contained and prevented from mixing with the cold air in a Facility.
-Switch has created the Thermal Separate Compartment in Facility (t-scif™), a state-of-the-art, patented system which offers Customers the luxury of high-density power in a safe environment.
-Customers deploying equipment in a t-scif™ must comply with the standards and procedures required to make this environment successful for everyone.
-Every cabinet must have a deliberately sealed demarcation plane that separates the hot and cold aisle.
-All equipment installed to a cabinet must intake cold air from the cold side of the demarcation plane and expel all hot air into the hot side of the demarcation plane.
+Switch CEO and founder, Rob Roy, invented the 100% Hot Aisle Containment System, also known as a Chimney Pod® or Thermal Separate Compartment in Facility (T-SCIF®); a state-of-the-art, patented system which offers Customers the luxury of high-density power in a safe environment.
+Customers deploying equipment in Switch’s 100% Hot Aisle and Cold Aisle Containment Systems must comply with the standards and procedures required to make this environment successful for everyone.
+Every cabinet must have a deliberately sealed demarcation plane that separates the hot and cold aisle (“Sealed Demarcation Plane”).
+All equipment installed to a cabinet must intake cold air from the cold side of the Sealed Demarcation Plane and expel all hot air into the hot side of the Sealed Demarcation Plane.

 All exhausted air must then continue in a straight path into the hot aisle and up into the heat ceiling.
 Side air intake or side air exhaust equipment should not be used.
-If no other option is available, a SADU (side air distribution unit) or air sleeve must be used to correctly direct cold air to the device and direct all heat out of the cabinet and into the hot aisle.
+If no other option is available, a side air distribution unit (“SADU”) or air sleeve must be used to correctly direct cold air to the device and direct all heat out of the cabinet and into the hot aisle.
 Power cabling and low voltage cabling must be done in a neat and orderly fashion so as not to interfere with equipment exhaust into the center hot aisle.
 The doors to the hot aisles must remain closed at all times and must never be propped open unless working in, entering or exiting the hot aisle.
-Blanking plates must be used to close off any open sections of customer cabinets.
+Blanking plates must be used to close off any open sections of Customer cabinets.
 Brush strips must be used for 1U sized spaces or larger where front-to-back cabling occurs within the cabinet.
 Switch will work with Customers to assure these standards are met.
-Equipment that directly or indirectly causes hot air to flow into the cold aisles within the facility, and/or failure to meet any of the standards outlined above, will result in a special allocation fee of 1,000 USD per month per device and forfeiture of the SLA (Service Level Agreement) for the affected area.
+Equipment that directly or indirectly causes hot air to flow into the cold aisles within the Facility, and/or failure to meet any of the standards outlined above, will result in a special monthly allocation fee at Switch’s discretion, per device and forfeiture of the service level agreement (“SLA”) for the affected area.

-Customer agrees to minimize Customer’s carbon footprint by working with Switch to maintain a hot aisle temperature between 100° and 110° Fahrenheit (37.8 and 43.3 Celsius).
+Customer agrees to minimize Customer’s carbon footprint by working with Switch to maintain a hot aisle temperature above 100° Fahrenheit (37.8° Celsius).

 D. System & Network Security